ASCRees/SampleDBWebApis/README.md

 ### What is this repository for?

-Contains some sample web apis written in MVC to read and write to a sample sql server database containg four tables that are based on the Northwind tables.
+Contains some sample MVC web apis that use EntityFramework to read and write to a sample SQL Server database containing four tables that are based on the Northwind tables.

 Version 0.1